 |Site Recovery||Provide high availability for critical applications.|

-Log Analytics provides monitoring services for OMS by collecting data from managed resources into a central repository.
+Log Analytics provides monitoring services by collecting data from managed resources into a central repository.
 This data could include events, performance data, or custom data provided through the API.
 Once collected, the data is available for alerting, analysis, and export.

 This method allows you to consolidate data from various sources, so you can combine data from your Azure services with your existing on-premises environment.
 It also clearly separates the collection of the data from the action taken on that data so that all actions are available to all kinds of data.

 The Log Analytics service manages your cloud-based data securely by using the following methods:

 Azure Backup provides data backup and restore services and is part of the Log Analytics suite of products and services.
 It protects your application data and retains it for years without any capital investment and with minimal operating costs.
 It can back up data from physical and virtual Windows servers in addition to application workloads such as SQL Server and SharePoint.
 It can also be used by System Center Data Protection Manager (DPM) to replicate protected data to Azure for redundancy and long-term storage.

 Protected data in Azure Backup is stored in a backup vault located in a particular geographic region.
 The data is replicated within the same region and, depending on the type of vault, may also be replicated to another region for further resiliency.

 Log Analytics is Microsoft's cloud-based IT management solution that helps you manage and protect your on-premises and cloud infrastructure.